 Weekend or Holiday Pace: Allow 60 Minutes

-There's often traffic —foot traffic and bike traffic, too — on a nice weekend and holiday days.
+There's often traffic —foot traffic and bike traffic, too — on a lovely weekend and holiday days.
 So leave some extra time to cross the Brooklyn Bridge if you happen to be walking it when everyone else is, too!

 Walking Out-of-Towners Pace: Allow 60 Minutes